-General Manager

-Lord Mayor (for reports about the General Manager only)

-Director Planning and Environment

-Director Corporate Services

-Director Community Services

-Director Infrastructure and Works
+General Manager Lord Mayor (for reports about the General Manager only) Director Planning and Environment Director Corporate Services Director Community Services Director Infrastructure and Works

-Manager Customer and Business Integrity

-Manager People and Culture

-Professional Conduct Coordinator

-Governance and Risk Manager

-Specific Disclosure Officers for identified satellite sites.
+Manager Governance and Customer Service Manager People and Culture Professional Conduct Coordinator Governance and Risk Manager A manager of the person making the disclosure (Middle Manager or Divisional Manager, Specific Disclosure Officers for identified satellite sites.

-The full list of disclosures officers are listed on the Council internal Hub website for staff and Councillors to refer to and are also appended to this Policy.
+The full list of disclosures officers are listed on the Council internal Hub website for staff and Councillors to refer to and are also appended to internally published versions of this Policy.